tanim0la/cairo-tutorial/content/cairo-integers.md

 ## Scientific Notation Shorthand

-In Solidity, a power of 10 can be written with scientific notation such as `10e18`.
+In Solidity, you can write numbers using scientific notation such as `10e18`, which represents $10 \times 10^{18}$.
 Cairo does not support this.
 To write `10e18` in Cairo, use the Pow trait as shown below:

 ```rust
 use core::num::traits::Pow;